accordproject/ergo/CONTRIBUTING.md

 Upon submitting a Pull Request, a friendly bot will ask you to sign our CLA if you haven't done so before.
 Unfortunately, this is necessary for documentation changes, too.
 It's a quick process, we promise!

-* For individuals we have a [simple click-through form][claindiv].
+* For individuals, we have a [simple click-through form][claindiv].
-* For corporations we'll need you to
+* For corporations, we'll need you to

   [print, sign and one of scan+email, fax or mail the form][clacorp].